AlexsLemonade/scpca-nf/external-data-instructions.md

 You will also need to have files organized so that all the sequencing files for each run are in their own directory or folder.
 Any sequencing runs that contain multiple samples must be demultiplexed and FASTQ files must be placed into separate distinct folders.
-If a run has been re-sequenced for any reason (e.g. to increase coverage), all FASTQ files should be combined into the same folder.
+If a run has been re-sequenced for any reason (e.g., to increase coverage), all FASTQ files should be combined into the same folder.

 Finally, you will need to create a metadata file and a nextflow configuration file (see below).
 Once you have set up your environment and created these files you will be able to start your run as follows, adding any additional optional parameters that you may choose: